-Unfortunately, in a lot of listings, the diameter provided is completely false.
+Unfortunately, in a lot of listings, the diameter provided is entirely false.
 But, more on that later.

 Anyway, there’s a simple way of estimating the diameter yourself, if you know the lug width.
-If you do, just use it for reference.
+If you do, use it for reference.
 Take a line of that length and put it up against the watch, from the edge of the case at 9 o’clock to the center.
-Then, you’ll be able to roughly estimate the diameter.
+Then, you’ll be able to estimate the diameter roughly.
 That way, you’ll be able to check if the diameter in the listing is correct.